The probabilistic world: Subsystems

 The construction of matrix chains from local chains can be generalized for arbitrary local chains.
 First, for a total number of $M = M_1 + 1$ bits on each site of the local chain we may ``integrate'' one bit and leave the other $M_1$ bits without integration in eq.~\eqref{eq:MCS4}.
 The results in $(2\times 2)$-matrices depend on $M_1$ occupation numbers.
 We may also split $M$ differently, $M = M_1 + M_2$, and integrate $M_2$ bits.
 There are now $2^{M_2}$ basis functions, and the matrices are $(n\times n)$-matrices, $n = 2^{M_2}$, with elements depending on $M_1$ bits at sites $m+1$ and $m$.
 Integrating out a large number $M_2$ of bits results in very large matrices.

 True subsystems, for which only part of the probabilistic information of the original local chain is kept, obtain if the chain of $(n\times n)$-matrices can be reduced to a matrix chain with $(n'\times n'$)-matrices, $n' < n$.
 (For local chains obtained from two-bit local chains, one has $n=2$, $n'=1$.)
 For given matrices smaller matrices can be obtained by various forms of taking subtraces.
 For such subtraces one can compute the values of all observables that have an operator expression in terms of $(n'\times n')$-matrices.
 This is no longer the set of all possible observables of the original $M$-bit local chain.

-We will come back to this issue later.
+Useful subsystems obtained by integrating out variables and subsequent partial traces for the resulting matrix chains are those for which the time evolution is closed.
+This means that the probabilistic time-local information characterizing the subsystem at $m$ can be obtained from the one characterizing this system at $m-1$.
+(Often it is sufficient that the evolution is approximately closed.)
+Typical subsystems obtained by integrating out variables are correlated with their environment.
+The connected correlation functions do not vanish for pairs of observables where one observable depends on the system variables $n$ and the other ``environment observable'' depends on variables $n'$ that are integrated out.
+This is visible directly from the matrix chains before reducing the matrices by subtraces.
+Correlated subsystems are the generic case.